Sign In Register

 Is Calion a Good Place to Live?

-Based on current data, Calion receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include affordable housing.
-Areas to be aware of include below-average incomes.
-Calion offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Calion receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, below-average incomes.
+Calion has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs